beeware/beeware/docs/tutorial/tutorial-7.rst

           import faker
       ModuleNotFoundError: No module named 'faker'

+  .. group-tab:: Android

+    You can't run an Android app in developer mode - use the instructions for your chosen desktop platform.

+  .. group-tab:: iOS

+    You can't run an iOS app in developer mode - use the instructions for your chosen desktop platform.

 What happened?
 We've added ``faker`` to our *code*, but we haven't added it to our development virtual environment.
 We can fix this by installing ``faker`` with ``pip``, and then re-running ``briefcase dev``: